 Canada Thistle (Cirsum arvense)

 Description: A herbaceous perennial in the aster family, 2'-5' in height.
-Forms dense stands that choke out other vegitation.
+Forms dense stands that choke out other vegetation.

 Life cycle: Perennial with creeping roots

 Habitat: Grows in barrens, glades, meadows, fields, pastures, and waste places.
-It does best in disturbed upland areas but also invades wet areas with fluctuating water levels such as stream bank sedge meadows.
+It does best in disturbed upland areas but also invades wet areas with fluctuating water levels such as stream banks.
 It can also be found in clay to gravely soils.

 Leaves: 3-8 inches long, alternate with spiny, crinkled margins; lower leaves are lobed.